 11 top tips for combining homeschooling with working from home

-In both situations, parents who work from home are walking a tightrope between supervising and providing for their children while trying to keep up with the demands of their job: by no means an easy feat.
+The UK is in another period of national lockdown with schools closed to all but vulnerable children and the children of key workers.
+Once again, parents who work from home are walking a tightrope between supervising and providing for their children while trying to keep up with the demands of their job: by no means an easy feat.

 Getting the balance right can be tricky, and even if it's your choice to home educate, it’s natural to feel stressed about how it’s going to work.